yukimcampbell-cmyk/building-permit-analysis/README.md

 E. Are certain geographic areas associated with longer permit
 F. Which geographic areas had the highest construction investment each year?

-These questions are later answered and analyzed with SQL queries in a later step.
+These questions are investigated and analyzed using SQL queries in step 3.

 ## 2. Data Preparation
 Some key steps in data preparation: